SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Property Wrappers
 -----------------

-A property wrapper lets you separate code that declares a stored property from code that manages how that property's value is stored --- for example, enforcing a maximum value or providing thread-safety checks or storing the underlying data in a database.
+A property wrapper adds a layer of separation between the code that stores the value of a property and the interface that the property presents to code that interacts with it.
+For example,
+if you have properties that
+provide thread-safety checks
+or store the underlying data in a database, normally you'd have to write that code on every property.
-This separation of concerns lets you write the management code once when you define the wrapper, and then reuse that management code by applying it to multiple properties.
+Using a property wrapper lets you write the management code once when you define the wrapper, and then reuse that management code by applying it to multiple properties.